 This category includes service to the Department, College, and overall institution.
 A candidate's shared-governance activities at any of these levels (e.g., chairing and/or serving on standing and ad hoc committees, councils, and task forces or serving in administrative positions) are examples of University service contributions.

-Additional University service related to equity, diversity and inclusion may include:
+Additional University service to promote belonging may include:

-- Promoting inclusive language and recruitment outlets when searching for faculty, staff, students, and trainees. - Serving on committees related to EDI initiatives. - Mentoring and/or demonstrating commitment to under-represented student groups at the University. - Being a visible advocate for students in under-represented groups.
+- Promoting language and recruitment strategies that encourage interest from faculty, staff, students, and trainees of all backgrounds. - Serving on committees related to initiatives that promote belonging. - Mentoring and/or demonstrating commitment to students of all backgrounds at the University. - Being a visible advocate for students of all backgrounds.